aleka-tay/akshatay/README.md

 ## Features
  Each user has their own account
  Users can create categories for expenses
  Users can add expenses under categories
+ User can track their expenses on graph
  Users can delete their account

 More features are coming soon!